indigo-dc/wattson/gitbook/user.md

 ### List all service for a user (lsserv) *AUTH*
-The `lsserv` command lists all the services the TTS supports for the authorized user.
+The `lsserv` command lists all the services the WATTS supports for the authorized user.
 ```
-$ ttsc lsserv
+$ wattson lsserv
 connecting to https://tts-dev.data.kit.edu/api/v2/ using protocol version 2
 retrieving service list: